pvkt/Stegnography/README.md

 # Note:
-while saveing the new image file save in the png format
+while saving the new image file save in the .png format